-The Main Campus (Manchester) falls under the jurisdiction of the Manchester and Hooksett Police Departments, and the Nashua Center falls under the jurisdiction of the Nashua Police Department.
+The Main Campus (Manchester) falls under the jurisdiction of the Manchester and Hooksett Police Departments.
 Each police department is responsible for maintaining a current list of Sexual Offenders required to register in their perspective areas.

 Availability of Information to the Public